- ⌂ Expressions

 Comparison operators are not case sensitive.
 However, it is common practice to write them in all uppercase.

-• RLIKE - Match a value against a quoted regular expression (an Extended Regular Expression to be specific), which is much more powerful than the simple % and _ used by LIKE.
+- RLIKE - Match a value against a quoted regular expression (an Extended Regular Expression to be specific), which is much more powerful than the simple % and _ used by LIKE.
+It can be tricky to write a regular expression in quotes within cQL or cPath.
+One helpful tip is that you can escape parenthesis by putting them in a square brackets set like:

 For example, the following cPath will get Images in the Gallery folder with a Width greater than or equal to 320 and a Filename that ends with ".png".